OWASP/wrongsecrets/azure/README.md

 2. Can you easily obtain the AKS managed identity of the Node?
 3. Can you get the secrets in the Key vault?
 Which paths do you see?

+## Running Terratest (not yet supported for Azure)

+Running Terratest requires Go version 1.21 and the modules installed.

+1. Run `go mod download`
+2. Run `go test -timeout 99999s`.
+The default timeout is 10 min, which is too short for our purposes.
+We need to override that.

 ## Terraform documentation
 The documentation below is auto-generated to give insight on what's created via Terraform.